moyano83/Spring-In-Action/README.md

 </dependency>
 ```

-Spring Data MongoDB assumes that you have a MongoDB server run- ning locally and listening on port 27017.
+Spring Data MongoDB assumes that you have a MongoDB server running locally and listening on port 27017.
 To work with an
 embedded MongoDB you need to add the following dependency:

 ```xml